Jaxe-Dev/PawnRules/README.md

 ------------

 ###### TECHINICAL DETAILS
 >This mod can be safely removed from a save without breaking the game.
-To do so go to *Global Options* either from the mod settings menu or the main rules window for a character and select *Remove Mod*.
+To do so go to *Options* from the main rules window for a character and select *Remove Mod*.
 >
 > A save of your world will be made with no traces of this mod and the game will restart.
 Skipping the *Remove Mod* step will result in errors being displayed the first time a save is loaded although no further problems should occur.